gr0sabi/gr0sabi.github.io/_posts/2019-01-19-my-first-jekyll-post.md

 <figcaption>My preferred font is Hack with a One Dark Pro Vivid Theme.</figcaption>

 ### My Favorite Feature
-One of my favorite features included with VS Code is the integrate Version Control.
+One of my favorite features included with VS Code is the integrated Version Control.
 It makes using Git seemless and is a powerful feature.
-I'm really only telling you this because I want to make the post a bit longer so I can see what it looks like.
+I'm really only telling you this because (1) I want to make the post a bit longer so I can see what it looks like and (2) I'm a VS Code fanboy.

 ### Thanks
 Thanks for stopping by!
 The rest of this post is me messing around with Jekyll and the Theme.